irwankilay/Super-Cashier/README.md

 # Background problems
 Andi is the owner of a large supermarket in a city in Indonesia.
 Andi has plans to improve business processes by building a self-service cashier system at his supermarket.
-With this self-service system,
-- Customers can directly enter the items purchased, the number of items purchased, and the price of the items purchased and other features
+With this self-service system, Customers can directly enter the items purchased, the number of items purchased, and the price of the items purchased and other features
-- Customers who are not in the city can buy goods from this supermarket.

 # Requirements
 1. Customer can create a transaction ID by creating an object from transaction() function.